mas8022/top-react/README.md

 ## Conclusion

-The `top-react` library provides you with tools to manage SSR form submissions easily, optimize your site's performance with delayed rendering and graceful loading animations, handle optimistic UI updates seamlessly, sanitize user inputs for security, obtain video durations, track online/offline status, detect user inactivity, track scroll progress, and handle long press and clipboard events.
+The `mas22` library provides you with tools to manage SSR form submissions easily, optimize your site's performance with delayed rendering and graceful loading animations, handle optimistic UI updates seamlessly, sanitize user inputs for security, obtain video durations, track online/offline status, detect user inactivity, track scroll progress, and handle long press and clipboard events.
 With these components, you can ensure a smooth and responsive user experience in your Next.js applications.